Nipple

 Private room, done once, done right

 Nipple piercings are placed through the base of the nipple, horizontally at the natural crease where the nipple meets the areola.
-Placement height and angle are the most critical variables — too high and the piercing sits through surface tissue; too low and it pulls.
+Placement height and angle are the most critical variables: too high and the piercing sits through surface tissue; too low and it pulls.
 We mark carefully and check the position before anything happens.

 All nipple piercings are performed in a private room.
 The consultation, marking, and aftercare briefing all happen in the same private space.
-Bring a comfortable top — loose fabric that doesn't catch is easiest to deal with afterwards.
+Bring a comfortable top.
+Loose fabric that doesn't catch is easiest to deal with afterwards.

 Most clients get both pierced in a single appointment.
 Healing both sides simultaneously means you go through the process once, and the care routine is the same regardless of whether you have one or two.
-A pair costs $250 rather than two separate $150 appointments.
+A pair costs $240 rather than two separate $160 appointments.

 Exactly what to expect